iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ### iTwin.js based connector framework

 - Support for creating multi-process connectors using iTwin.js backends.
 One process links with source application api to read the source application files.
-It then communicates with another iTwin.js process via RPC to update the iModel.
+It then communicates with another iTwin.js process via IPC to update the iModel.

 ### iModel Editing applications